mindhog/mawb/README.md

 To do a complete installation, follow the instructions in INSTALL (a virtual env should not strictly be necessary).

-For `isokbd.py` you should only need swig and the alsa libaries and headers ("swig" and "libasound2-dev" on debian-derivatives) and you can install like
+For `isokbd.py` you should only need swig, tkinter and the alsa libaries and headers ("swig", "python3-tk" and "libasound2-dev" on debian-derivatives) and you can install like so:
-so:

     python3 setup.py build
     sudo python3 setup.py install